logoThe Mall, London

 Street parties are now a popular tradition in Britain.......
 Street parties every year, since there "national day" in Britain!
 Britain an Independence Day like the USA, an Eid as in Muslim countries a 14th July like France… and wants to organise a street party at Christmas or for the New Year!

 the Coronation weekend, people in Britain celebrated the Coronation, as they were happy a new King; but some .
-Two of people in Britain are happy with the monarchy, or accept it, but there are who want Britain a republic.
+Two of people in Britain are happy with the monarchy, or accept it, but there are who want Britain become a republic.
 Yet for now republicans are in a small minority, representing just 25% of the population, an opinion poll made a few days after the Coronation.

 2. Anagram puzzle